Q & A

 My book

-Wilber's AQAL Map and Beyond as well as most sections of this website were written before I became fully aware of the problematic uses of the verb 'to be' and therefore the above alternatives are unfortunately not always incorporated.
-However, in this list of Q & A I have mostly avoided the ‘is’ of identity and predication, or I have used Korzybski’s "etc" qualification.
+Wilber's AQAL Map and Beyond as well as several sections of this website were written before I became fully aware of the problematic uses of the verb 'to be' and therefore the above alternatives unfortunately are not always incorporated.
+However, I am working on improving my language and in this list of Q & A I have mostly avoided the ‘is’ of identity and predication, or I have used Korzybski’s "etc" qualification.
 In the question on health, I used a formulation with ‘is’ and another without it.
 In the answer to the following question on the kosmic joke, I used ‘are’ because it does not refer to any limited reality but to all-embracing kosmic reality.

 How can we grasp the kosmic joke?